sprider/spfx-extensions/react-command-email-url/README.md

 ## react-command-email-url

 In SharePoint there used to be a 'copy shortcut' option in the right-click menu on a document.
-This featrue is not avilable currently.
+This feature is not available currently.
 Now we need to go to the share sub-menu to get a link to the document, but what is offered there is the docidredir link, not the full path.

 This SPFx extension opens a dialog where the user can see the document full path.
 The Email Link button helps the user to share the link via default email client.